tzachpach/mtl_events_agent/README.md

 An autonomous agent that curates and publishes interesting events in Montréal to a public Google Calendar.

+**Important Note About Jazz Festival**: The Montreal International Jazz Festival runs from June 26 to July 5, 2025.
+Events from the festival will be automatically aggregated and added to the calendar as they become available.
+The agent will prioritize jazz events during this period due to their high cultural significance.

 ## Features

 - Weekly scraping of multiple public sources for Montréal events